hushrilab/esperanto-tutor/README.md

 ## Available Scripts

-Get into the app directory by executing in the project directory and install roslib using npm package manager:
+Get into the app directory by executing in the project root directory install roslib using npm package manager:

 #### `npm install roslib`